Talos, Proxmox, OpenTofu: Beginner's Guide Pt.1

 - From the Proxmox UI, navigate to Datacenter > Permissions

-and create a role with the appropiate permissions to allow the creation of VMs alognside other activities.
-More information can be found here. - Click on
+- Click on Rolesand create a role with the appropriate permissions to allow the creation of VMs alongside other activities.
+More information can be found here.

-and create a new API Token.
-Specify the authenticaiton method, the user, the token ID alongside unselecting thePrivilege Separation
+- Click on API Tokensand create a new API Token.
+Specify the authentication method, the user, the token ID alongside unselecting thePrivilege Separationbutton

 Retrieve and Upload Custom ISO